Augustin Laurent: Post-war career

 In the 21 October 1945 elections for the Constituent Assembly Laurent was at the head of the Socialist SFIO list for the second district of Nord and was elected.

 The SFIO won three of the nine seats in the district, the Christian Democratic Mouvement Républicain Populaire (MRP, Popular Republican Movement) led by Maurice Schumann won four and the communists led by Arthur Ramette won two.

 Laurent voted for the nationalizations and approved the draft constitution of the French Fourth Republic on 19 April 1946.

 However, the constitution was rejected in the referendum of 5 May 1946.

 Fresh election were held for the second Constituent Assembly, and Laurent was again elected.

 After the new constitution was ratified by plebiscite he was elected to the National Assembly on 10 November 1946.

 Laurent was also elected president of the general council of Nord in 1946.

 He was Minister of State from 16 December 1946 to 22 January 1947 in the government of Léon Blum.

 After leaving the cabinet Laurent was active in questions on social issues such as family benefits and home assistance to the elderly and disabled.

 He showed himself as moderate socialist in the tradition of Jules Guesde.

 While supporting the interests of the working classes, he was firmly anti-communist.

-Talking of the strikes in the Nord collieries on November 1948 he supported the claims of the miners but said the strike could have been avoided if it had been led by genuine trade-unionists instead of professional Communist Party agitators.
+Talking of the strikes in the Nord collieries in November 1948 he supported the claims of the miners but said the strike could have been avoided if it had been led by genuine trade-unionists instead of professional Communist Party agitators.

 Laurent did not run for reelection in the elections on 17 June 1951, preferring to focus on local politics in Nord.

 He was elected to the Lille municipal council in 1953 and became mayor in 1955.

 In 1963 he resigned as secretary of the Socialist Federation of Nord, and in 1967 resigned from the SFIO executive.

 He left the office of mayor of Lille in 1973.

 He died on 1 October 1990 in Wasquehal, Nord, at the age of 94.